 The IT band is a portion of a tough tissue on your hip.
 From here, it runs all the way down to the outer portion of your knee.
 When overworked, it can get inflamed over time and will cause pain to the outer section of your knee.
 This is a common issue among runners when they go downhill.

 There are times when knee injuries can lead to the ripping of your cartilage.
 When it happens, the rough edges end up stuck in the joints, causing pain and swelling.
-A lot of times, people get the feeling of “catching” in their joints when active.
+Often, people get the feeling of “catching” in their joints when active.

 This happens to the younger ones when their bones and other parts of their knees are still developing.
 It’s a disease that causes painful bumps below the knees where a tendon on the kneecap links to the shin.